nmdp-bioinformatics/gfe-db/README.md

 ## Running the GFE database in Neo4j 4.2 using Docker
 This README outlines the steps for building and running a development version of `gfe-db` in a local Docker container.
 Docker will deploy an instance of Neo4j 4.2 including the [APOC](https://neo4j.com/labs/apoc/4.1/) and [Graph Data Science](https://neo4j.com/docs/graph-data-science/current/) plugins.
 GFE data is stored in the `data/csv/` directory which is mounted as an external volume within the container when run.
 This keeps the data outside the container so that it can be updated easily.

+## New Features
+* Multiple IMGT/HLA releases can be loaded into the same graph.
+The release versions will show up in the `imgt_release` property for a given relationship.
+There are some improvements to make for better readability but the functionality is there.
+* This version uses a Neo4j 4.2 Docker image.
+Loading can be optimized by setting the `NEO4J_dbms_memory_heap_initial__size` and `NEO4J_dbms_memory_heap_max__size` environment variables to half your available RAM.

 ## Development Constraints
 This pipeline is under development.
-* The graph schema is being redesigned.
+* The graph schema is a work in progress.
 * KIR data is not yet included.
-* Releases other than IPD-IMGT/HLA Release 3.36.0 are not yet included (coming next).
-* Loading the full GFE dataset of 20,000+ alleles might fail, or take an excessive amount of time.
-(Load scripts are in the processed of being optimized for this.)
+* Loading the full GFE dataset of 20,000+ alleles might fail, or take an excessive amount of time until the load script can be better optimized.

 Please feel free to open issues regarding specific bugs and feature requests.